 This irregular distribution poses a problem for those wanting to model equity-bond correlation.
 Representing this complex relationship with a single number averaged over the whole history seems fundamentally flawed.
 After all, what number should be used?
 The distribution is fairly flat and so any value between -60% and 60% is almost equally likely.
 By taking the average, we are simply picking a number close to the middle of the distribution rather than choosing the most frequently observed correlation.

-While it seems that the correlation of other sector pairs could be modelled reasonably well by a normal distribution, such a model would significantly underestimate the tails for the equity-bond distribution.
-Given this complexity it may be better to use an empirical model based on the observed, historical correlation.
+While it seems that the correlation of other sector pairs could be modelled reasonably well by a normal distribution, such a model would not capture the variability seen in the historical equity-bond correlation.
+Given this complexity it may be better to use an empirical model based on the observed correlation.

 Correlation plays an important role in determining asset allocations.
 Often we assume future correlations will be similar to those experienced in the past.
 Naively, we may be tempted to represent these correlations with a single number; however, the historical data suggests that we need to include some uncertainty around our estimate at the very least.
 The equity-bond correlation, in particular, is one of the key estimates used in the asset allocation decisions of an investor but, given its historical variability, it is a relationship which requires careful modelling.